nidhinthomas-ai/AdQuest-Synthetic-Adversarial-Dataset-for-QA-Models/README.md

 # AdQuest-Synthetic-Adversarial-Dataset-for-QA-Models

-Welcome to our GitHub repository focused on enhancing the robustness of NLP models in question answering, specifically examining the ELECTRA_{Small} model.
+Welcome to our GitHub repository focused on enhancing the robustness of NLP models in question answering, specifically examining the ELECTRA_Small model.
 Our research delves into how these advanced models perform against adversarial datasets, a significant challenge due to their traditional training on static datasets like SQuAD.
 This conventional training approach leaves them vulnerable to adversarial attacks, as they tend to learn dataset-specific artifacts.
-We critically evaluate the ELECTRASmall model's performance, not only on the standard SQuAD1.1 dataset but also on a variety of adversarial datasets derived from it, uncovering its susceptibility to such attacks.
+We critically evaluate the ELECTRA-Small model's performance, not only on the standard SQuAD1.1 dataset but also on a variety of adversarial datasets derived from it, uncovering its susceptibility to such attacks.

 ![Alt text](./AdQuest.png)